2ndSightLab/aws-deploy/README.md

 # Revisions:

-7/2/25 - Added the ability to set AWS CLI profile and region.
+7/3/25 - Added the ability to set AWS CLI profile and region.
 Option to specify git repo
          to save output.
+Save save files by resources/account/region/ in git repo if specified otherwise this repo folder.
+Added a stack_file with stack configuration and parameter overrides used for last deployment (which should align with what is in AWS).
 Broke main into init scripts in init folder.
          Added additional functions to validate data.
-Save save files by resources/account/region/ in git repo if specified otherwise this repo folder.
 Loop to deploy additional resources without exiting.
-Configuration file to store environment configuration to avoid repeatedly re-entering it.\
+Configuration file to store environment configuration to avoid repeatedly re-entering it on each run.
+Supports multiple environments with different configurations (profile, git repo, etc.)
 6/30/25 - fixed issue: empty parameter list didn't work, allowed values added to wrong parameter,\
           ask the user if they want to deploy now, print property name and allowed values to screen,\
           clean up output\